kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 #.
 When Pi is used in equations, the placeholder symbol $\pi$ is used.

-These properties have earned for $\pi$ the rather exalted title of transcendental number, which it shares with other pivotal numbers like $e$.
-Pi is not only important, it is also tantalizing.
-Pi is like a beautiful butterfly that cannot be caught in the net of finitude.
-It is like a rainbow that is beautiful to behold from afar, but can never be reached.

-One could almost say that $\pi$ is not numerically friendly.
+One could claim that $\pi$ is not numerically friendly.
 And you would not be too wrong.
 Rational approximations for $\pi$, like $\frac{22}{7}$, are used in practice.
 And the matter would have rested there were it not for the human quest for beauty.

 The unpredictability of successive decimal places of $\pi$ has enchanted mathematicians and still continues to engross them.
 Pi has been calculated to an unprecedented number of decimal places, and such a quest is certainly driven, not by practical necessity, but possibly by the need for aesthetic fulfilment.

+There is also a tacit belief among some that the digits of $\pi$ might conceal within themselves the secret of what it truly means to be random.

 The search for increasingly more accurate values for $\pi$ has resulted in many approaches to solve the problem.
 Geometric^[See the ["Pi of Archimedes"](https://swanlotus.netlify.app/blogs/the-pi-of-archimedes).] and analytical approaches to estimate $\pi$ have both borne fruit.
 Interestingly, $\pi$ may also be estimated by repeatedly performing a random---or probabilistic---experiment, whose precise outcome cannot be predicted, but whose average behaviour may be estimated.
 Such an experiment is called a [Monte Carlo simulation](https://www.ibm.com/topics/monte-carlo-simulation).
 Thus the quest for $\pi$ brings together the mathematical sub-fields of geometry, analysis, and probabilistic simulation.